How Buyers Can Get the Best Deal on a Home in a Seller’s Market

 If you are dealing with a buyer’s market, you may make a low offer to see if the seller is motivated enough to bite.
 In a seller’s market, you want to do exactly the opposite.

-The hope here is that the seller will find your offer attractive and bite immediately before waiting to see if other offers show up.
+The hope is that the seller will find your offer attractive and bite immediately before waiting to see if other offers appear.
 It eliminates the chances of a bidding war that will make prices soar out of control.
-This is key during a time with historically low-interest rates, so make sure you are getting the best advice from your agent.
+This is key during a time with historically low-interest rates, so ensure you get the best advice from your agent.
 It’s important to research their background and make sure they completed courses at an accredited real estate school.

 Make a cash offer